Corrypt – Michael Brough

 Fun, very difficult, and surprisingly evocative.
 We felt worse about destroying these little mushroom people's world than we have about any other game's consequences.
 This game builds up your confidence and ego and pies you in the face with it.

 Love the game but ironically it crashes on the level "Error," when you try to go to the next room.
-Iphone 5 upgrade was amazing but the game is now broken!
+Iphone 5 upgrade was amazing but the game is now broken.

 When we first started the title we thought it was just another dashed-off, so-so game, the kind the app store is full of.
 Something kept us at it, and soon we thought it was pretty interesting.
 The we kept going and eventually: wow!
 This is just a beautiful and amazing game, just one of the best.